Yamaha Corporation: History

 In 2002, Yamaha closed its archery product business that was started in 1959.
 Six archers in five different Olympic Games won gold medals using their products.

 In January 2005, it acquired German audio software manufacturer Steinberg from Pinnacle Systems.
 In July 2007, Yamaha bought out the minority shareholding of the Kemble family in Yamaha-Kemble Music (UK) Ltd, Yamaha's UK import and musical instrument and professional audio equipment sales division.
 It was renamed Yamaha Music U.K. Ltd in late 2007.
 Kemble & Co.
 Ltd, the UK piano sales & manufacturing arm, was unaffected.

-On 20 December 2007, Yamaha made an agreement with the Austrian Bank BAWAG P.S.K.
-Group BAWAG to purchase all the shares of Bösendorfer, intended to take place in early 2008.
-Yamaha intends to continue manufacturing at the Bösendorfer facilities in Austria.
-The acquisition of Bösendorfer was announced after the NAMM Show in Los Angeles, on January 28, 2008.
-As of 1 February 2008, Bösendorfer Klavierfabrik GmbH operates as a subsidiary of Yamaha Corp.
+On 20 December 2007, Yamaha made an agreement with the Austrian Bank BAWAG PSK Gruppe to purchase all the shares of Bösendorfer, with Yamaha intending to continue manufacturing at the Bösendorfer facilities in Austria.
+The acquisition was announced on 28 January 2008, after the NAMM Show in Los Angeles.
+As of 1 February 2008, Bösendorfer Klavierfabrik GmbH operates as a subsidiary of Yamaha Corporation.

-Yamaha Corporation is widely known for its music teaching programme that began in the 1950s.
 Yamaha electronics have proven to be successful, popular, and respected products.
 For example, the Yamaha YPG-625 was awarded "Keyboard of the Year" and "Product of the Year" in 2007 from The Music and Sound Retailer magazine.
 Other noteworthy Yamaha electronics include the SHS-10 Keytar, a consumer-priced keytar which offered MIDI output features normally found on much more expensive keyboards.

+Business segments

+Yamaha is segmented into three primary business domains of musical instruments, audio equipment, and others (industrial machinery and components, etc.)